IWW-NYC-GMB/iww.nyc/_events/high-line-social.md

 Join the IWW New York City General Membership Branch on the High Line for an orientation, potluck, and social!

-**WHERE:** 23rd St. Lawn and Seating Steps on the High Line - W. 23rd St. and Tenth Ave. (<https://www.thehighline.org/garden-zones/23rd-street-lawn/> - wheelchair accessible at 23rd St.)
+**WHERE:** [23rd St. Lawn and Seating Steps on the High Line](https://www.thehighline.org/garden-zones/23rd-street-lawn/) - W. 23rd St. and Tenth Ave. (wheelchair accessible at 23rd St.)

 **WHEN:** Saturday, May 18th, at 1pm